-- Discuss the Government Financial Regulations. - Analyse reasons behind introduction of Government Financial Regulations. - Outlined Government Financial Regulations as regards to Federal and State Government.
+- discuss the Government Financial Regulations. - analyse reasons behind introduction of Government Financial Regulations. - outlined Government Financial Regulations as regards to Federal and State Government.

-1.3 Main Content: Government Financial Regulations
+2.3 Government Financial Regulations: Federal and State Levels

-Financial regulations is concerned with ensuring that every sector operates based on the requisite rule and regulations that would guarantee probity and transparency in the management of public funds and resources of government that are put in place.
+Financial regulations are concerned with ensuring that every sector operates based on the requisite rule and regulations that would guarantee probity and transparency in the management of public funds and resources of government that are put in place.
 Furthermore, financial regulations help in the coordination of government business and deals directly with government finance and accounting procedures and the general philosophy of management of government business are designed to promote honesty and transparency.

 The President of the Federal Republic of 'Nigeria has assigned to the Minister of Finance the responsibility for all financial business of the government of the Federation.
-Warrants issued by the Minister to the Accountant-General of the Federation from time to time authorising the Accountant-General of the Federation to disburse funds from the Consolidated Revenue Fund and Development Fund as appropriated by the National Assembly are instruments through which he exercises control over the ultilisation of public moneys.
+Warrants issued by the Minister to the Accountant-General of the Federation from time to time authorising the accountant-General of the Federation to disburse funds from the Consolidated Revenue Fund and Development Fund as appropriated by the National Assembly are instruments through which he exercises control over the utilisation of public moneys.
 In other words, no payments shall be made except on the authority of a warrant duly issued and signed by the Minister.

-1.The Minister of Finance
+1. The Minister of Finance

-The Minister of Finance issue from time to time financial regulations, which shall be in accordance with existing laws and policies of government.
-The financial regulations so issued shall generally apply to the Federal Public Service which terms means ministries, extra-ministerial offices and other arms of government.
+The Minister of Finance issue from time-to-time financial regulations, which shall be in accordance with existing laws and policies of government.
+The financial regulations so issued shall generally apply to the Federal Public Service which terms means ministries, extraministerial offices and other arms of government.

-2. The Accountant-General of the Federation
+2. The accountant-General of the Federation

-The Accountant-General of the Federation is the Head of the Federal Government Accounting Services and the Treasury.
+The accountant-General of the Federation is the Head of the Federal Government Accounting Services and the Treasury.
 He has the responsibility for providing adequate accounting systems and controls in the ministries, extra-ministerial offices and other arms of Government.